jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 - Microfrontend attributes are initialized
 - A "microfrontend loaded event" containing information about the Microfrontend is fired to the Event Bus

-The Microfrontend instance it isn't ready yet because, usually, the main file of the Microfrontend will begin to request other files (language files, config files, assets, etc) and it could be make some calls to the API in order to get the data necessary to work.

 The id assigned to the Microfrontend is very important because it will be used to determine which instance of a Microfrontend is working in every moment.

 Scenarios in which more than one instance of a Microfrontend could be possible.
 Imagine for instance that a Microfrontend containing information about a product is available and it's necessary to implement a feature consisting on compare two products.
 The application could load two instances of the same Microfrontend and passing different products ids to each one.